 A socially deprived or isolated child with frequent snacking habit, irregular dental visits, siblings having dental caries, with parents having little knowledge of dental disease, will be at higher risk of developing dental caries compared to the child who is not having the above mentioned factors.
 You should always try to remove and maintain these factors at low level to keep your child in low category.

 If your child is medically compromised, disabled, having xerostomia or on long term cariogenic medicine, s/he is at higher risk of developing caries.
 The lesser number of factors present with your child, the risk of developing dental caries is less.
-If your child is having any of these factors, help him/her to remain into low risk category.
+If your child is having any of these factors, help him/her to remain into low risk category by visiting a dentist.

 - Dietary Factors

 The most important factor is frequent intake of sugars.
 As the frequency of sugar increases, the risk goes up.
 So, encourage your child to reduce the frequency of sugar intake.
 For example, you can give him/her two chocolates/candy instead of one and encourage him/her to eat them all together.
-Afterwards, you can clean his/her teeth off sticky chocolates/candy.
+Afterwards, you can clean his/her teeth off of sticky chocolates/candy.

 - Preventive Factors- Uses of Fluoride/CPP-ACP

-If your child is living in non-fluoridated area, with no fluoride supplementation and using non-fluoridated tooth paste, s/he is at high risk.
-Living in an area supplied by fluoridated water, or using fluoride supplement or using tooth paste containing fluoride decreases the risk for caries development.
+If your child is living in non-fluoridated area, with no fluoride supplementation and using non-fluoridated toothpaste, s/he is at high risk.
+Living in an area supplied by fluoridated water, or using fluoride supplement or using a toothpaste containing fluoride decreases the risk of caries development.

 The newly developed protective material Casein phosphopeptide-amorphous calcium phosphate (CPP-ACP), a milk derivative helps in remineralization of the carious lesion by replenishing lost minerals like calcium, phosphate ions into the tooth structure.
-Using a toothpaste containing CCP-ACP will re-mineralise the enamel of your child and make it more resistant to caries development.
+Using a toothpaste containing CCP-ACP will remineralize the enamel of your child and make it more resistant to caries development.

 - Plaque Control Factors